We need your support to keep the house open for generations to come. Become a member or donate to our fundraising initiatives today.

 Lady Waldegrave’s wallpaper features large cabbage roses and foliage in nine shades of blue and green.
 It was made in France and supplied by Cowtan & Sons.

 This juxtaposition of wallpapers from two eras showcases the house’s evolving aesthetic.
+In 2007, as part of the fabric of the building, they were leased to the Strawberry Hill Trust by the Catholic Education Service.
 You can find them lining the cupboard in Mr Walpole’s Bedchamber.

 Darkened and gilded wood, with a portrait in oil on canvas of George Walpole, 3rd Earl of Orford.
 John Giles Eccardt painted it, copying a miniature by Jean-Étienne Liotard.
 Originally one of a pair, this mirror was designed by Horace Walpole and made by William Hallett Senior.

-In 2014, it was accepted in lieu of inheritance tax by HM Government and allocated to the Strawberry Hill Collection Trust.
+In 2014, it was accepted in lieu of inheritance tax by HM Government and allocated to the Strawberry Hill Trust.
+It was later transferred to the Strawberry Hill Collection Trust.
 You can find it in our Great Parlour.

 Ebonised beechwood with horsehair seats.
 Horace Walpole commissioned a set of eight of these chairs, designed by Richard Bentley and supplied by cabinet-maker William Hallet.